stacks-network/docs/_develop/mining_enroll.md

 # How to enroll

-Application mining pays developers for building decentralized applications (Dapps).
+Application mining pays developers for building decentralized applications (DApps).
 Enrolling in app mining also makes your application eligible for rewards.

-After you enroll, Blockstack verifies your information and your Dapp appears in the list of registered apps.
+After you enroll, Blockstack verifies your information and your DApp appears in the list of registered apps.
 You must enroll by the end of each month to be eligible for the following month.